mrcavalcanti/mosaicoo/docs/sources/panels/transform-data/transformation-functions.md

 ## Filter data by value

-This transformation allows you to filter your data directly in Grafana and remove some data points from your query result.
+This transformation allows you to filter your data directly in Mosaicoo and remove some data points from your query result.
 You have the option to include or exclude data that match one or more conditions you define.
 The conditions are applied on a selected field.

 This transformation is very useful if your data source does not natively filter by values.
 You might also use this to narrow values to display if you are using a shared query.